 A Service Level Agreement (SLA) establishes and defines the particular service levels for support, such as how fast the NOC will react to an event, how quickly resources will be assigned to troubleshoot an issue, and so on.

-In a dedicated NOC support model, there is virtually no limit to the customization possible in establishing particular service levels so long as the resources can reasonably be expected to meet them.
+In a dedicated NOC support model, there is virtually no limit to customization in establishing particular service levels as long as the resources can reasonably be expected to meet them.
 If, for example, an incident must be responded to within seconds rather than minutes, such a demand may require more than one resource in the NOC at a time.

 In a shared NOC support model, SLAs are standardized across the entire client base.
 While there is sometimes a limited degree of customization available, supporting wildly varying SLAs is simply infeasible in a shared environment.